Manchu platform shoes

-Manchu platform shoes refers to the traditional high platform shoes worn by Manchu women which appeared in the early Qing dynasty and continued to be worn even in the late Qing dynasty.
+Chinese Manchu platform shoes refers to the traditional high platform shoes worn by Manchu women which appeared in the early Qing dynasty and continued to be worn even in the late Qing dynasty.
 It is a type of Qixie (旗鞋 (Manchu shoes)), Manchu shoes, which forms part of the Qizhuang, the traditional attire of the Manchu people.
 Depending on its styles of its, the Manchu platform shoes could be classified as gaodixie (高底鞋), which were high-heeled shoes, and yuanbaodi (元宝底), which were typically low-heeled shoes.